garamond13/BestScalingParamsFinder/README.md

 Input images are, scaled image that will be rescaled to reference image size, and the reference image.
 Images need to be 1 channel greyscale sRGB.
 Use `-h` or `--help` to print help about all options.
+If you want to lock any of parameters set "-lo" and "-hi" to the same value and set "-i" to 0.0.

 Example usage and output:
 ```